camunda-community-hub/zeebe-kafka-exporter/README.md

 isolation level.

 Records are serialized to Kafka using plain JSON.
-Keys are JSON representation of `io.zeebe.exporters.kafka.serde.RecordId`, and values are serialized using the standard Zeebe `io.zeebe.protocol.record.Record#toJson()` method.
+Keys are JSON representation of `serde.at.phactum.zeebe.exporters.kafka.RecordId`, and values are serialized using the standard Zeebe `io.zeebe.protocol.record.Record#toJson()` method.
 The `io.zeebe.exporters:zeebe-kafka-exporter-serde`
 module provides easy to use `Deserializer` implementations in Java for use in your consumers.